Joe Tiller, who guided quarterback Drew Brees at Purdue and was the school's winningest football coach, died Saturday. He was 74.

 Tiller was an assistant at Purdue from 1983 to 1986.
 He was an assistant at Wyoming and Washington State before becoming head coach at Wyoming for six years.
 In 1996, he led Wyoming to a 10-2 record and the Western Athletic Conference championship game.

 ''Joe took a chance coming back to Purdue, and all Boilermakers, and me in particular, are grateful,'' former Purdue athletic director Morgan Burke said. ''Joe was the best evaluator of talent I have ever seen.
 His dry wit endeared him to his players, and he knew how to coach and motivate them.''

 Tiller said in 2008 he wanted to be remembered for more than football.

 ''People ask me about my legacy at Purdue, and I guess I see myself as a guy who came in and fit the place, and the place fit him - a man of the people,'' he said.

 ''I've always prided myself on being able to get along with anybody, whether they are a major donor or someone who comes to one game a year.
 I've tried to respect everybody, so I would like my legacy to be that I was a good guy who could also coach football.''

-Tiller is survived by his wife, Arnette; daughters Renee and Julie; son Michael; and four grandchildren Paulina, Lily, Gus and Tori.
+Tiller is survived by wife Arnette; daughters Renee and Julie; son Michael; and grandchildren Paulina, Lily, Gus and Tori.